 - EMAIL a copy of the completed application to email@example.com

-- In addition to the emailed copy, ONE paper copy of the application, a SIGNED "Academic Honesty" form, and a SIGNED checklist - paper clipped together - must be turned in to Michelle Mosier in Birck 348
+- In addition to the emailed copy, ONE paper copy of the application, a SIGNED "Academic Honesty" form, and a SIGNED checklist - paper clipped together - must be turned in to Dr. Tischler in Birck 333

 I have already turned in my application but I was wondering how do we sign up for interviews?
 Can we automatically sign up at each of the committee member's doors once we turn in our application?
 Or, do we have to wait until we get an email that says when we need to sign up?